26 Awesome Uses for a Raspberry Pi

 The only way to find the answer to these questions is with some sort of security system.
 With the Raspberry Pi Camera Module attached, or a generic USB webcam, you can build a motion capture security system.

 This Raspberry Pi project combines the motion software with uvccapture, a tool for capturing the footage from your webcam.
-The ffmpeg software is also used to for managing the bitrate and time lapse.
+The ffmpeg software is also used to manage the bitrate and time lapse.
 Once it’s all up and running, you can expect the system to start recording whenever motion is detected.
 Email alerts can also be configured.

 Off-the-shelf digital photo frames are attractive, if somewhat limited in space, storage, and purpose.
 What if they could do more than just display your favorite family photos?